summer school

 Mario Wüthrich

 Professor in the Department of Mathematics at ETH Zurich.
-He is Actuary SAA (2004), Editor-in-Chief of the ASTIN Bulletin (since 2018) and he is Senior Scientific Advisor of insureAI.
+He holds a PhD (doctorate) in Mathematics from ETH Zurich (1999).
+From 2000 to 2005, he held an actuarial position at Winterthur Insurance, Switzerland.
+He is Actuary SAA (2004), served on the board of the Swiss Association of Actuaries (2006-2018), he is Editor-in-Chief of the ASTIN Bulletin (since 2018) and he is Senior Scientific Advisor of insureAI.
 Moreover, he was teaching the International Summer Schools 2010 and 2025 in Lausanne on stochastic claims reserving methods and deep learning.

 Ron Richman

-Founder and CEO of insureAI.
-Fellow of the Institute and Faculty of Actuaries (IFoA) and the Actuarial Society of South Africa (ASSA), holds practicing certificates in Short Term Insurance and Life Insurance from ASSA, a Masters of Philosophy in Actuarial Science, with distinction, from the University of Cape Town and a PhD in applying deep learning in actuarial science at the University of the Witwatersrand.
+Founder and CEO of insureAI, a startup focussing on building machine and deep learning tools to improve actuarial processes.
+Before this, he was Chief Actuary at Old Mutual Insure, South Africa’s second largest P&C group, where he was responsible for oversight of all P&C actuarial activities across Old Mutual.
+Ron is a Fellow of the Institute and Faculty of Actuaries (IFoA) and the Actuarial Society of South Africa (ASSA), holds practicing certificates in Short Term Insurance and Life Insurance from ASSA, a Masters of Philosophy in Actuarial Science, with distinction, from the University of Cape Town and a PhD in applying deep learning in actuarial science at the University of the Witwatersrand.
+He is the incoming chair of Actuarial Society of South Africa’s Short Term Insurance Committee.

 Salvatore Scognamiglio

 Assistant Professor of Actuarial Mathematics at University of Naples “Parthenope.”
-Awards and grants from the International Actuarial Association for his research activity, and he has taught in the 2025 International Summer Schools in Lausanne and Warsaw, focusing on deep learning for actuarial modelling.
+He holds a PhD in Economics and Statistics from University of Naples “Parthenope" and was a visiting PhD student at the Faculty of Actuarial Science and Insurance at Bayes (formerly Cass) Business School in London.
+Salvatore has received some awards and grants from the International Actuarial Association for his research activity, and he has taught in the 2025 International Summer Schools in Lausanne and Warsaw, focusing on deep learning for actuarial modelling.

 Marco Maggi